ananthakrishnanks347-maker/sentinel-ai-waf/README.md

 - [ ] Add rate-limiting and IP reputation scoring
 - [ ] Dockerize the full stack (proxy + dashboard) for one-command deployment
 - [ ] Expand regex signature set to cover SSRF and command injection
+- [ ] Add authentication to the dashboard for multi-user deployments
+- [ ] Export threat logs as CSV/JSON for offline analysis

+---

+## ❓ FAQ

+**Does this replace a production-grade WAF like Cloudflare or AWS WAF?**
+No — it's a portfolio/learning project demonstrating hybrid detection concepts, not a hardened production system.

+**What happens if the LLM API is unreachable?**
+Layer 2 analysis would fail open or closed depending on configuration — this is a good area to harden further (see Roadmap).

+**Can I swap in a different LLM provider?**
+Yes — the backend uses an OpenAI-compatible SDK, so any compatible endpoint (self-hosted or third-party) can be configured via the API key and base URL.

+**Does the regex engine alone add latency?**
+No — Layer 1 checks run in microseconds and only escalate to Layer 2 when a request doesn't match a known-safe or known-malicious pattern.

+---

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome.
+Feel free to open an issue or submit a pull request if you'd like to improve detection coverage, dashboard UX, or add new integrations.

 ---